 Lesbian-Gay-Queer Research Initiative (LGQRI)

-- Candace Moore, Assistant Professor, Screen Arts & Cultures, Women's Studies
+- Candace Moore, Assistant Professor of Screen Arts & Cultures and Women's Studies

-- Valerie Traub, Professor, English and Women's Studies
+- LaVelle Ridley, PhD Student, English Language & Literature and Women's Studies

 Lesbian-Gay-Queer Research Initiative (LGQRI) fosters intellectual conversation and interdisciplinary connection among faculty, graduate students, and staff engaged in research and scholarship on the social, cultural, and material production of sexuality.
 Since its founding in 2001 LGQRI has sought to connect abundant sexuality-studies resources on the Michigan campus and to establish a locus around which contacts and dialogue about LGBTQ research and scholarship can coalesce.
 Recognizing that resources in the field of LGBTQ studies often develop in separate disciplinary domains, LGQRI aims to foster interdisciplinary scholarship and conversation and to facilitate the consolidation and dissemination of information and the development of new collaborative ventures.